xfbs/tmux-rs/README.md

 undefined behaviour in this context.

 ## BUGS
-- exiting an opened window (not the original one ) causes server exit
+- exiting an opened window (not the original one ) causes server exit when asan is enabled
+- multiple issues due to untype safe logging translation
 - sendmsg in client to server causes SIGPIPE to be handled and exit control loop
 - TODO, noticed I flipped translation order of fields of args_parse struct. need to double check that all translations which use the initialization is correct